-It is recommended that the Personnel Commission approve the attendance for interested staff, as appropriate.
+It is recommended that the Personnel Commission ratify the registration and attendance of interested staff as appropriate.

 2022 CSPCA MERIT ACADEMY

 CSPCA invites you to attend the 2022 Virtual Merit Academy; an educational program designed for new and aspiring merit system Directors, Personnel Commissioners, and other advocates interested in the workings of a merit system.
 The Academy will provide a comprehensive curriculum including sessions on the following areas: